strategineer/personal-website/content/blog/2025-01-02/index.md

 2024 was the year **I discovered Gene Wolfe's work**.

-His POV characters provide a great lens through which to view the world from.
+His skewed perspective POV characters provide a great lens through which to view his worlds from.
 Wolfe uses these POVs to make his stories dense with hidden meanings and allusions that are really enjoyable to find.

 Wolfe's novels aren't puzzles --- his work can't be solved but you can think about them endlessly and I really like that.